madmat92/skunch/readme.md

 # Skunch
 ### (Skeleton for Brunch)

-Simple Brunch skeleton to build projects with sass, bootstrap and jQuery
+Simple Brunch skeleton to build projects with sass, bootstrap and jQuery.